bpk68/university-of-york.github.io/guides/build-deployment.md

 <div class="c-alert c-alert--info" role="alert">
   <div class="c-alert__content">
-    <strong>Note:</strong> although we add the `yarn release` command here (because you can't set per-branch settings) this only actually does anything on the `master` branch because of the settings within the special `releaserc.json` file in the project
+    <strong>Note:</strong> although we add the <code>yarn release</code> command here (because you can't set per-branch settings) this only actually does anything on the `master` branch because of the settings within the special <code>releaserc.json</code> file in the project
   </div>
 </div>